Using Custom SSL Certs

 Step 4: Replace “<< local key path here >>” and “<< local cert path here >>” with the file path to the files copied to the server in Step 1.

-Take note of the two additional spaces for each new line, as shown in the screenshot above.
+Take note of the two additional spaces for each new line.

 Step 5: Save and exit.